LiquidHydroHK/liquidhydrohk.github.io/index.md

 1. Proficient in C++ for backend system/software development
 2. Proficient in C for Embedded System Designs
 3. Proficient in SQL for Database design and implementation
-4. Experience in PHP/HTML/CSS for front-end web development
+4. Experience in PHP/HTML/CSS/JS for front-end web development
+5. Experience in backend system development in Google Firebase
+6. Experience in Google Firebase Firestore SDK and Auth SDK for web application development
-5. Experience in phpMyAdmin to manipulate a MySQL database
+7. Experience in phpMyAdmin to manipulate a MySQL database

 ### GitHub Repository